-This is your gut health 101 guide to restoring harmony with ease and intention.
+This is your gut health 101 guide to restoring the inner harmony between your digestive and emotional systems, so you can experience true wellbeing from the inside out.

 The Gut-Brain Connection: Your Second Brain at Work